By Ed Malaker

 The Bare wire is the Shield.
 Its primary purpose is to trap radio frequencies that reach the pickup and shuttle them to Ground before they degrade your signal.
 The Shield and the coils are not connected, but the Shield does connect to Ground.

-For the Seymour Duncan SH-4 JB, one coil uses Green and Red while the other uses Black and White (Fig 1).
+In our Seymour Duncan SH-4 JB wiring diagram, one coil uses Green and Red while the other uses Black and White (Fig 1).

 Fig 1